 The Rosalinde and Arthur Gilbert Foundation

-Design and administer grantmaking programs in the areas of type 2 diabetes/obesity prevention and Alzheimer's disease/caregiving.
+Design and administer grantmaking programs in the areas of healthy land use and Alzheimer's disease/caregiving.
 Consultation activities include stakeholder convenings, proposal solicitation and review, grants management and dissemination of successes and lessons learned.

 Kaiser Permanente Thriving Schools

-Maximize Thriving School’s impact through strategic planning, strategy assessment, and identification of emerging opportunities.
-Topic areas include: social and emotional wellness, healthy eating and physical activity, staff wellness, school based health centers, and youth, parent and community engagement.
+Maximized Thriving School’s impact through strategic planning, strategy assessment, and identification of emerging opportunities.
+Topic areas included: social and emotional wellness, healthy eating and physical activity, staff wellness, school based health centers, and youth, parent and community engagement.
 Program elements designed and managed by Ad Lucem include school health mini grants and wellness champion awards.

 Center for Chronic Disease and Injury Prevention

-Provide Santa Clara County Public Health Department’s CDIP with strategic planning consultation to: prioritize goals and objectives; define CDIP role in collaborations with a broad array of partners; identify proven approaches to be replicated across CDIP’s programs; and develop mechanisms for disseminating achievements and best practices.
-Recent projects include strategic planning and meeting facilitation for the County Diabetes Prevention Initiative and a series of capacity building trainings for community based organizations.
+Provided Santa Clara County Public Health Department’s CDIP with strategic planning consultation to: prioritize goals and objectives; define CDIP role in collaborations with a broad array of partners; identify proven approaches to be replicated across CDIP’s programs; and develop mechanisms for disseminating achievements and best practices.
+Other projects included strategic planning and meeting facilitation for the County Diabetes Prevention Initiative and a series of capacity building trainings for community based organizations.

 Safe Routes to School National Partnership